EdwardOst/azk/README.md

 credentials within the container, you can map a host directory to a Docker volume.

 The Azure configuration settings are stored in /root/.azure.
 Kubernetes settings are in kubernetes.

 In addition, Kubernetes uses the Docker client, so the container include the Docker cliient.
 You can use the Docker daemon on the host OS by mapping the docker server socket as a volume.

+When creating kubernetes clusters ssh keys may be generated for you.
+In this case you may want to persist the keys in the host os.
+So you may want to map the containers ~/.ssh file to a host file.

     docker run -v /home/eost/azure/cli_host:/root \
                -v /home/eost/kubernetes_host:/kubernetes \
+               -v /home/eost/.ssh:/root/ssh \
                -v /var/run/docker.sock:/var/run/docker.sock \
                -it \
                azuresdk/azurep-cli-python:latest